Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: Structure and dynamics monitored along an isochore and an isomorph

 \section{Structure and dynamics monitored along an isochore and an isomorph}

 We begin the study by presenting results for the mean-square displacement as a function of time, which is predicted to be isomorph invariant in reduced units. \Fig{fig2} shows the results along the $\rho=0.4$ isochore (upper panel) and along the isomorph generated from the reference state point $(\rho,T)=(0.4,0.4)$ (lower panel), in both cases for the same nine temperatures.
-The isomorph data involve state points of more than a factor of a third density change and more than a factor of ten temperature change (Table I).
+The isomorph data involve state points of more than a third density change and more than a factor of ten temperature change (Table I). {Note that the smectic B phase of the GB(5,3,2,1) model is found at higher densities than those of the isotropic and nematic phases studied in Ref. \onlinecite{meh22a}.}

 The low-temperature state points along the isochore of \fig{fig2} are in the solid state as evident from the fact that the long-time mean-square displacement is constant.
-The high-temperature isochore state points, on the other hand, are liquid by showing diffusive long-time behavior.
-The fact that all mean-square displacement data collapse at short times in the ballistic regime for both the isochore and the isomorph is a straightforward consequence of the use of reduced units because this leads to a reduced-unit thermal velocity that is the same at all state points.
+The high-temperature isochore state points, on the other hand, show diffusive long-time behavior and are consequently liquid.
+The fact that all mean-square displacement data collapse at short times in the ballistic regime for both the isochore and the isomorph is a straightforward consequence of the use of reduced units, because this leads to a reduced-unit thermal velocity that is the same at all state points.
 For the isomorph data, we see a fairly good collapse at all times, not just at short times.
-The deviations from perfect collapse derive from the fact that the virial potential-energy correlation coefficient $R$ is not close to unity; in fact, $R$ goes below 0.9 at the four highest temperatures (Table I).
+The minor deviations from perfect collapse are consistent with the fact that the virial potential-energy correlation coefficient $R$ is not very close to unity; in fact, $R$ goes below 0.9 at the four highest temperatures, compare Table I. {This feature might have to do with the short-time librational motion of the rods, which as shown below does not scale well in the isomorph sense.}